Justin Gaethje: Early life

 Gaethje has two sisters.
-He also has a twin brother, Marcus John Gaethje, who worked at the Morenci mine for almost 10 years.
+He also has a twin brother who worked at the Morenci mine for almost ten years.
 When he was 18, Gaethje spent a summer himself at the Morenci mine.
-He said to Brett Okamoto of ESPN in 2020, "I worked seven days a week, 12 hours every day.
-I did it for three months straight and took one sick day, because I had to sleep.
+He said to Brett Okamoto of ESPN in 2020, "I worked 7 days a week, 12 hours every day.
+I did it for 3 months straight and took one sick day, because I had to sleep.
 I did 96 hours one week."
-Gaethje recalled that as he was about to leave the mine to attend university, two of his co-workers told him, "You'll be right back, you ain't gonna make it in college.
+Gaethje recalled that as he was about to leave the mine to go to college, two of his co-workers told him, "You'll be right back, you ain't gonna make it in college.
 You'll be right back here."
 This motivated Gaethje to make a success of himself.

 Wrestling career

 High-school

 Gaethje began wrestling at the age of four.
 He attended Safford High School, where he was a four-time finalist and two-time state champion (AIA).
 He still holds the seventh-most near falls (218) and the ninth-most team points scored (1057.5) in the history of the state as a wrestler.
 Gaethje also played football and baseball in high school.